How to Install OpenJDK 8 on Ubuntu (26.04, 24.04, 22.04)

 Many Java applications and build tools require the JAVA_HOME environment variable to locate your Java installation.
 For detailed instructions on configuring this variable persistently, see our guide on setting the Java environment path in Ubuntu.

-As a quick reference, you can find the path to your active Java installation with:
+As a quick reference, find the path to your active Java installation with:

 dirname $(dirname $(readlink -f $(which java)))